microdotblog/sunlit/README.md

 Micropub endpoints must provide a [media endpoint](https://micropub.spec.indieweb.org/#media-endpoint) for Sunlit to publish photos.

+### Roadmap
+For information on future plans and features, please see [the development roadmap](https://github.com/microdotblog/sunlit/blob/master/README.md).

 ### Swift
 This app is written entirely in Swift.